Newar language: Second dark age

-That we are not dead yet.

 Post-1990 People's Movement

 After the 1990 People's Movement that brought the Panchayat system to an end, the languages of Nepal enjoyed greater freedom.
 The 1990 constitution recognized Nepal as a multiethnic and multilingual country.
 The Nepali language in the Devanagari script was declared the language of the nation and the official language.
 Meanwhile, all the languages spoken as native languages in Nepal were named national languages.
 In 1997, Kathmandu Metropolitan City declared that its policy to officially recognize Nepal Bhasa would be revived.
 The rest of the city governments in the Kathmandu Valley announced that they too would recognize it.
 However, critics petitioned the Supreme Court to have the policy annulled, and in 1999, the Supreme Court quashed the decision of the local bodies as being unconstitutional.

 Post-2006 People's Movement

 A second People's Movement in 2006 ousted the Shah dynasty and Nepal became a republic which gave the people greater linguistic freedom.
+Since then, the number of schools teaching Newar increased, and Newar is also being offered in schools outside the Kathmandu Valley.
 The 2007 Interim Constitution states that the use of one's native language in a local body or office shall not be barred.
 However, this has not happened in practice.
 Organizations with names in Newar are not registered, and municipality officials refuse to accept applications written in the language.

-The restoration of democracy has been marked by the privatization of the media.
-Various people and organizations are working for the development of Newar.
-Newar has several newspapers, a primary level curriculum, several schools, several FM stations (selected time for Newar programs), regular TV programs and news (on Image TV Channel), Nepal Bhasa Music Award (a part of Image Award) and several websites (including a Wikipedia in Nepal Bhasa).

-The number of schools teaching Newar has increased, and Newar is also being offered in schools outside the Kathmandu Valley.

 Outside Nepal Mandala

-Inscriptions written in Newar occur across Nepal Mandala and outside.
+Inscriptions written in Newar are found across Nepal Mandala and outside.
 In Gorkha, the Bhairav Temple at Pokharithok Bazaar contains an inscription dated Nepal Sambat 704 (1584 AD), which is 185 years before the conquest of the Kathmandu Valley by the Gorkha Kingdom.
 The Palanchowk Bhagawati Temple situated to the east of Kathmandu contains an inscription recording a land donation dated Nepal Sambat 861 (1741 AD).
 In Bhojpur in east Nepal, an inscription at the Bidyadhari Ajima Temple dated Nepal Sambat 1011 (1891 AD) records the donation of a door and tympanum.
 The Bindhyabasini Temple in Bandipur in west Nepal contains an inscription dated Nepal Sambat 950 (1830 AD) about the donation of a tympanum.

 Outside Nepal, Newar has been used in Tibet.
 Official documents and inscriptions recording votive offerings made by Newar traders have been found in Lhasa.
 A copper plate dated Nepal Sambat 781 (1661 AD) recording the donation of a tympanum is installed at the shrine of Chhwaskamini Ajima (Tibetan: Palden Lhamo) in the Jokhang Temple.

+Geographic distribution

+An inscription in Classical Newar from Bhaktapur Durbar Square.

+King Yaksha Malla’s copperplate inscription in Newar language, 1446 CE.

+Newar is spoken by over 800,000 people in Nepal according to the 2021 census.